 - When is coaching the best development intervention

-- The role of HR in managing coaching activities
+- The role of HR and L&D in managing coaching activities

 - CIPD viewpoint

 - Further reading